catalpainternational/IRMIS/README.md

   - copies road attributes from the csv ( from program excel files )

 3. `./manage.py set_road_municipalities`
+   `./manage.py set_bridge_municipalities`
+   `./manage.py set_culvert_municipalities`
-  - sets road administrative areas from the road centroids
+  - sets the administrative areas for each asset based the centroids of their respective geometries

 4. `./manage.py collate_geometries`
-  - you have edited roads so re-collate
+  - you have edited roads, bridges, culverts so re-collate

 5. `./manage.py make_road_surveys`
   - create Surveys from the Road data